lunledev/Employee-Tracker/README.md

 ## Installation

-npm i used to install packages needed, Node.js, and PostgreSQL, needs to be installed to run application.
+Node.js and PostgreSQL are application that need to be installed along with npm i used to install inquirer, pg packages, and other packages that are needed to run application.

 ## Usage